 Repeated studies have confirmed that too little sleep is bad for the health.
 Sleep deprivation can increase the risk of becoming obese, developing type 2 diabetes, having high blood pressure and heart disease, becoming depressed and even suffering a premature death.

 There is also growing evidence that too little sleep may make the brain vulnerable to Alzheimer’s disease.
-Jeffrey Iliff, a researcher at Oregon Health & Science University, believes that “changes in sleep habits may actually be setting the stage” for dementia.
+Jeffrey Iliff, a researcher at Oregon Health & Science University, believes that “changes in sleep habits may actually be setting the stage”

 During sleep, the brain appears to clear out toxins linked to Alzheimer’s.
 With too little shut-eye these may accumulate and affect the brain, therefore sleep is vital for ongoing mind maintenance and bodily health.